cgebler-biproservice/LichessAnnualStats/README.md

 - Opponent rating avg per speed, rating buckets, and top-3 rated wins
 - Activity heatmap counts (month, weekday) and longest inactivity gap
 - Ending types (mate, resign, stalemate, timeouts, aborted, draws)
+- If `--token` is provided: puzzle rating (start/end/peak) and puzzles attempted in the year (best-effort)

-Authentication is not needed for public data.
+Authentication is not needed for public data; add `--token` to include private games and puzzles.

+To create a token: visit https://lichess.org/account/oauth/token, choose a description, set an expiry if desired, and grant the `puzzle:read` scope (and any others you need).
+Then pass it via `--token <your_token>`.
+Keep it private.